xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **7.4 Feature Roadmap**
 - Check compatibility with go 1.6
-- Clarifies some log message better
-- Make stress test with MIPSLE cache lib jac
 - Add database management tools
 - API for custom reports in excel/CVS format to be sent per email
 - Add option for export format (' or ")

 **7.5 Development TODOs**
 - Remove bboltDB from all builts
-- Check lifetime cache malicious attacks (vs DoS)
 - Support variable sensor response instead of only 1,-1,255
-- Clean code